Taossi/A-Hong-Kong-smart-city-case-based-on-AWS-and-Node-RED/README.md

 In Radiation & Air Quality, we firstly show the basic current radiation situation in Hong Kong.
 Then there is a chart showing air quality health index in every location in Hong Kong in the past 24 hours.
 In Rainfall part, we present the rainfall situation in 18 different places in Hong Kong during a period by a rainfall chart.

 Finally, in Weather Map, we show a real-time Hong Kong map with many different dots.
 Each dot means a place.
 Blue dots present current rainfall situation in this place, while green dots store the temperature information in this place.
 We can check each dot to see the weather detail of this place.

+# Thanks:
+Many thanks to my dear teammates: small Huang and small Cen (HAHAHAHAHAHAHA)~

+Lucky to meet you guys in HKU.